silky/glowflake/README.md

 - [ ] Login with some kind of oauth
 - [ ] Editing updates
 - [ ] Emoji reactions
-- [ ] Tidying up the REST api so it's more efficient (see <https://github.com/silky/glowflake/pull/3>).
 - [ ] ???
+- [1/2] Tidying up the REST api so it's more efficient (see <https://github.com/silky/glowflake/pull/3>).
+This is partially resolved, but certainly there's more to do if one wished.